carpentries-lab/good-enough-practices/_episodes/01-introduction.md

 keypoints:
 - "Computing is essential in science and (almost) all data are digital"
 - "A set of good enough practices can make you more efficient"
+- "Future you will thank past you for adopting good practices."
 ---

 Computers are now essential in all branches of science.